jettylabs-archive/jetty_access_control/website/docs/getting-started/11-audit-and-test.md

 Tests should be saved in the `test/` directory, and are comprised of a name, description and explore query that evaluates to true or false.
 Any result other than true will lead to a failed test.

-For example, to make sure that nobody in the `haxorz` group and has access to PII, you can write the following test:
+For example, to make sure that nobody in the `haxorz` group has access to PII, you can write the following test:

 ```yaml
 “Haxors PII Test”: